HasanYahya101/PomodoroPro-Vite/README.md

-# CalcWhiz (React + Vite)
+# Pomodoro Pro (React + Vite)

 ## Introduction

-This is a basic Calculator that allows for 4 basic operations (Addition, Subtraction, Multiplication and Division).
-It is made using Tailwind CSS and React.
+This is a basic Pomodoro timer app.
+It allows for setting up custom time for the timer.
+Moreover, you can switch between the two timers (work and break).
+It also records the number of work sessions.

 ## UI Library